microsoft/BotBuilder-V3/en-us/bot-framework-faq.md

 ## How long will the Bot Framework be in preview?
 Can I start building/shipping products based on a preview framework?

-The Bot Framework is currently in preview; expect to see it become generally available by the end of CY 16.
+The Bot Framework is currently in preview.
 As indicated at Build 2016, Microsoft is making significant investments in Conversation as a Platform - among those investments is the Bot Framework.
 Building upon a preview offering is of course, at your discretion.

 ## What is the roadmap for Bot Framework?